What Language Do They Speak in Iceland

 Icelandic is part of the Germanic language.
 The North German subgroup consists of five languages that are Norwegian, Faroese, Greenlandic Norse, and the extinct language of Norn and Icelandic.

 The Icelandic is more intelligible to the Faroese than the Norwegian.
-Moreover, the written form of the Faroese is resembling in writing Faroese.
+Moreover, the written form of the Faroese is similar to the written Faroese.

 History

-Icelandic is the insular language which means no other language has influenced it.
-During the period of Iceland’s settlement during the 9th and 10th centuries, the Icelandic language was not changed at all.
+Icelandic is an insular language, which means no other language has influenced it.
+During the period of Iceland’s settlement during the 9th and 10th centuries, the Icelandic language didn’t go through any changes at all.

 On the contrary, the Norwegian language became similar to Icelandic in the 14th century.
-It is also got influenced by Danish and Swedish.
+It also remained under the influence of Danish and Swedish languages.

-The Icelandic language is restricted to change.
-This is why speakers can understand scripts and texts even from the 12th century.
+The Icelandic language welcomes no change.
+This is why speakers can understand scripts and texts from the 12th century.

 During the 18th century, the Danish became a threat to the integrity of the Icelandic language.
 This is because, during Danish rule, Danish became the minority language of the country.

 However, the significant part is that Icelanders did not support the Icelandic language for literary purposes.
-The other thing that gives priority to the Icelanders over Danish was that Icelander’s habitants are scattered all over.
+Another thing that favors Icelanders over Danish is that Iceland’s inhabitants are scattered all over.

-When Danish tries to rule Iceland, the country’s geographical dispersion discouraged the Danish people to settle there.
+When the Danish tried to rule Iceland, the country’s geographical dispersion discouraged the Danish from settling there.
 Moreover, the Danish language is different from the Icelandic language.

-When the Scandinavian languages are losing their importance in Iceland, the people of Icelandic took the assistance of old Scandinavian grammar so that the Icelandic language remains in its true form.
+When the Scandinavian languages were losing their importance in Iceland, the people of Iceland took advantage of old Scandinavian grammar so that the Icelandic language remained in its true form.

 The native language of the Bible further enhanced Icelandic.
-However, the language was restricted in the 19th century when Iceland came emerged as a nation.
-After that Scandinavian scholars rediscovered it.
+However, the language was restricted in the 19th century, when Iceland emerged as a nation.
+After that, Scandinavian scholars rediscovered it.

-Strict writing of etymological lines was introduced and the Icelandic language kept its identity from Scandinavian languages.
+Due to the strict writing of etymological lines, the Icelandic language kept its identity from Scandinavian languages.

 Modern Form of Icelandic

-Icelandic people have reserved the Scandinavian tongue in the best better way whether, it is its writing, grammar, or vocabulary.
+Icelandic people have reserved the Scandinavian tongue in the best possible way, whether, it is in its writing, grammar, or vocabulary.
 The language has retained its three genders masculine, feminine, and neuter.

 The four cases for nouns are dative, accusative, nominative, and genitive.
 Even though the language adopted some terms from Celtic, Danish, Latin, and Roma.